-- 10. For non-controversial substantive updates to incorporations by reference in regulations, agencies authorized to regulate under Section 553 of the APA should use direct final rulemaking. - 11.
-Congress should consider authorizing agencies to use streamlined procedures to update incorporations by reference.
-An appropriate statutory solution would: - a.
-Require interested parties to file a petition for rulemaking that would notify the agency of a revised standard, identify the changes from the incorporated version of the standard, and explain why updating would be consistent with the agency's regulatory purpose, including providing information on the costs or benefits of incorporating the revised standard; - b.
-Vest the agency with authority to determine whether to act on the petition; - c.
-Authorize agencies bound by hybrid rulemaking requirements, upon a finding that updating is beneficial and consistent with the regulatory purpose of the relevant regulation, to issue a direct final rule under Section 553; and - d.
-Provide that the rule shall become effective if no adverse comments are received or after the agency's publication of a response to any adverse comments received, provided such comments do not demonstrate that updating is inconsistent with regulatory purpose.
+151 152 11.
+Congress should consider authorizing agencies to use streamlined procedures to update 153 incorporations by reference.
+An appropriate statutory solution would: 154 155 (a) Provide for interested parties to file a petition for rulemaking that would notify the 156 agency of a revised standard, identify the changes from the incorporated version of the 157 standard, and explain why updating would be consistent with the agency's regulatory 158 purpose, including providing information on the costs or benefits of incorporating the 159 revised standard; 160 161 (b) Vest the agency with authority to determine whether to act on the petition; and 162 163 (c) Authorize agencies to grant the petition by issuing a final rule, without regard to 164 otherwise applicable rulemaking requirements, provided that the agency first: 165 166 (1) Publishes a notice of the petition in the Federal Register, indicates in that notice 167 what regulations the requested update would affect, and provides for public 168 comment on the petition; and 169 170 (2) Finds that updating regulations as requested in the petition is beneficial and 171 consistent with the regulatory purpose of the relevant regulation.
+172 173 Navigating Procedural Requirements 174 175 12.
+Each agency that incorporates by reference should task its Office of the Federal Register close working relationship between the two agencies.
+Such agencies should take advantage of